 Lyman Hall, Georgia: a physician, Dr. Hall helped to supply food and provisions for the Continental Army throughout the war.
 Despite living the furthest away from Philadelphia of all the signers, he returned to Georgia just once between 1775 and 1780 (when his friend and co-signer Button Gwinnett was killed in a duel).
 The British burned his property when they seized Savannah in 1780.

 Francis Lewis, New York: His wife was captured by the British in 1776 and later died as a result of her captivity.
 Lewis himself lived out his years in relative poverty, having sacrificed his entire fortune to the cause.

 Phillip Livingston, New York: He and his family fled their home to escape the British army and never returned.

 George Clymer, Pennsylvania: His family fled to escape the British soldiers who ransacked their house.

 Abraham Clark, New Jersey: Two of Clark’s sons were officers in the army.
 They were captured by the British and confined to the prison ship Jersey, where thousands of American captives died.
 One was held in solitary confinement and given no food.
 Reportedly, Clark still refused to change his position and support the crown when the British offered to spare his sons’ lives if he did so.

-The above signers of the declarations won’t be found on any coins and paper currency.
+Dr. Warren and the above signers of the declarations won’t be found on any coins and paper currency.
 Their faces won’t be on your stamps and it’s unlikely that there will be many colleges or parks named after them.
 Yet, they freely risked all at a time when their country needed them most, at its beginning.
 The next time you are asked to risk something for your beliefs, think of the forgotten men who bravely assisted at a difficult birth: The birth of the United States.

 Happy Independence Day!